EGN 110. Innovation and Entrepreneurship in Engineering. 3 Credit Hours.

 Typically Offered: Fall & Spring.

-Students will be presented with fundamental mathematical concepts such as ordinary and partial differential equations, vector calculus and linear algebra.
+Students will be presented with fundamental mathematical concepts such as ordinary differential equations, partial differential equations and multiple integration.
 Advanced mathematical tools for the solution of complex mathematical problems, such as transform methods (Fourier and Laplace) will be introduced.
-All the problems will be contextualized across different engineering areas, and related well-known physics equations will be studied in detail.
-MATLAB® will be employed as a mathematical calculation and graphical representation tool to reinforce the concepts that are taught
+All the problems will be contextualized across different engineering areas

 Prerequisite: MTH 162 or MTH 172.